Inhomogeneous random graphs, isolated vertices, and Poisson approximation: Introduction

 \section{Introduction}

 In the {\em inhomogeneous random graph} (IRG), each vertex has one of several possible types or {\em states}, where the space of possible states may be infinite.
 Given the states of the vertices, each possible edge is present with a probability that depends on the states of the two endpoints, independently of the other edges.
 This provides a very flexible class of random graph models; for example, the state of a vertex could represent spatial location, or it could represent the time at which a vertex is born, for a randomly evolving graph.

-This class of models was introduced in \cite{Soderberg}, and has been studied in depth, for example in \cite{BJR} and \cite{BHL}.
-Much of the literature is concerned with the birth of the giant component, but full connectivity has also been studied in \cite{DF}.
+Such models are popular in statistical network modelling, where they go under names such as {\em stochastic block model} \cite{Blockref} (in which case the state space is usually taken to be finite) and {\em latent space model} \cite{Hoff} or {\em latent variable model} \cite{Latentvarref}.
+The IRG terminology dates from \cite{Soderberg}, and is prevalent in the more probabilistic literature, where the model has been studied in depth, for example in \cite{BJR} and \cite{BHL}.
+Much of this literature is concerned with the birth of the giant component, but full connectivity has also been studied in \cite{DF}.

 For our purposes, the IRG is defined as follows.
 Let $(\BX,\cF,\mu)$ be a probability space (the state space).
-For $s >0$ let $\Po_s$ be the (random) set of points of a Poisson point process on $\BX$ with mean measure $s \mu$.
+For $s >0$ let $\Po_s$ be the (random) set of points of a Poisson point process on $\BX$ with mean measure (i.e., intensity measure) $s \mu$.
 Also, for $n \in \N$, let $\cX_n$ be the binomial point process consisting of $n$ independent random elements of $\BX$ which common distribution $\mu$.

 Suppose $\phi: \BX \times \BX \to [0,1]$ is a measurable symmetric function; we call such a function a {\em connection function}.
-Given finite $\cV \subset \BX$ (possibly with multiplicity), let $G(\cV,\phi)$ be the random graph with vertex set $\cV$, with each pair $\{x,y\}$ of points of $\cV$ connected by an edge with probability $\phi(x,y)$, independently of all other pairs.
+Given finite $\cV \subset \BX$ (possibly with multiplicity), let $G(\cV,\phi)$ be the random (undirected) graph with vertex set $\cV$, with each pair $\{x,y\}$ of points of $\cV$ connected by an edge with probability $\phi(x,y)$, independently of all other pairs.
 We are particularly interested in $G(\Po_s,\phi)$ and $G(\cX_n,\phi)$; we define these graphs more formally in Section \ref{secconstruct}.

 In the special case where $\BX$ is a region of Euclidean space and $\phi(x,y)$ is determined by the displacement $x-y$ (typically via $\|x-y\|$, where $\|\cdot \|$ denotes the Euclidean norm), the IRG is also known as the {\em soft random geometric graph} \cite{Soft} or {\em random connection model} (RCM) \cite{MRBk}.
 If, in the Euclidean setting, we have $\phi(x,y)= {\bf 1}_{\{\|x-y\| \leq r \}}$ the IRG is known as the {\em random geometric graph} (RGG) \cite{PBk} or {\em Gilbert graph.} These models are important in applications to wireless communications; see for example \cite{DPS,FM,GK,MaoAnderson,YWLH}.